-If traffic is what brings in visitors and visitors bring in dollars, shouldn’t you optimize for keywords that bring in the most traffic?
+If traffic is what brings in visitors, and visitors bring in dollars, shouldn’t you optimize for keywords that will bring in the most traffic?

 The foundation of search marketing starts with keyword research, and you’d be an absolute fool to ignore it.

 The need to do keyword research hasn’t changed, but the methods have.
 It all boils down to two simple goals…

 - Build traffic.